 Synopsis: In Shaker Heights, a placid, progressive suburb of Cleveland, everything is meticulously planned – from the layout of the winding roads, to the colours of the houses, to the successful lives its residents will go on to lead.
 And no one embodies this spirit more than Elena Richardson, whose guiding principal is playing by the rules.
 Enter Mia Warren – an enigmatic artist and single mother- who arrives in this idyllic bubble with her teenage daughter Pearl, and rents a house from the Richardsons.

 This is one of those books that have kept me accusing company for the whole pandemic, waiting for me to read them.
-Remembering I wanted to write this list, I am reading this atm, so this post is good for something!
+I finally got around to it ahead of writing this list and I’m very glad I did!

-This story is both a neighbourhood story, collecting together a disparate range of characters, as well as one that focuses intimately on individuals and the reasons why they make the choices and decisions that they do.
+This is a captivating book that brings to the fore every intricacy of human emotion.
+It is both a neighbourhood story, collecting together a disparate range of characters, as well as one that focuses intimately on individuals and the reasons why they make the choices and decisions that they do.

 Before the Coffee Gets Cold – Toshikazu Kawaguchi